-Wastewater pump stations shall be designed in accordance with .
+Wastewater and public toilets with pump stations or septic tanks shall be designed in accordance with Appendix G - Sewer Pump Station.
 Design of electrical systems shall be in accordance with the QLDC Electrical & SCADA Standard Network Flowmeters Standard (2010).

-Surge analysis and protection against surge pressures will be also required for wastewater pump/pumping main system.
+Surge analysis and protection against surge pressures will be also required for wastewater pump/ pumping main system.
+Deviations from the CoP may be considered at the Council's discretion.